What Are GLP-1 Medications? A Beginner's Guide

 - Tells your brain you’re full.
 GLP-1 acts on appetite centers in the brain to reduce hunger.

 - Slows stomach emptying.
-Food sits in your stomach longer → you feel satisfied on less food.
+Food stays in your stomach longer, so you feel satisfied after smaller portions.

-- Regulates blood sugar.
-Stimulates insulin, reduces glucagon, keeps blood sugar stable.
+- Helps regulate blood sugar.
+It stimulates insulin release and reduces glucagon, keeping blood sugar stable.

-The natural version breaks down in minutes.
-GLP-1 medications are engineered to last days instead.
-That's why they're weekly injections, not something you take with every meal.
+The natural version of GLP-1 breaks down within minutes.
+GLP-1 medications are engineered versions that last much longer — days instead of minutes.
+That’s why they’re given as weekly injections rather than with every meal.

 The Two Main Medications